 The parish of Sowerby in the North Riding of Yorkshire was home to yet another branch of the family.
 "This place, at an early period, was the property of the Lascelles family, who in the reign of Elizabeth granted it to the Meynells, whose descendant Thomas Meynell, Esq., is now lord of the manor."

 Early History of the Maynall family

-Another 202 words (14 lines of text) are included under the topic Early Maynall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Maynall research.
+Another 299 words (21 lines of text) covering the years 1295, 1322 and 1336 are included under the topic Early Maynall History in all our PDF Extended History products and printed products wherever possible.

 Maynall Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Meynell, Meynill, Meynil, Menel, Mannell, Maynell, Maynall and many more.